The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 The book showing the results of my studies on Mondrian, which I have sent to you in 2006, provides, among others,

 some explanations to the above.
-I now take the liberty to submit the same to you again through the following link: http://www.pietmondrian.eu/english/individual-works/checkerboards-1919/checkerboards-light-dark-colors.html
+I now take the liberty to submit the same to you again through the following extract from the entire file dealing with both Checkerboard compositions:

 The message Sciam writes to Hans Janssen continues as follows:

 In the letter you have sent to me, you rightly point out that, “what artists talk about isn’t necessarily what they actually do in their paintings”.
-I agree with you as I think that Checkerboards with Light and Dark Colors have little to do with night or daylight, rather, with the fundamental issue of multiple and one Piet Mondrian has been dealing with throughout his entire life.
-Further details on this theme can be found, if you wish, at http://www.pietmondrian.eu/english/mondrians-oeuvre/0-an-overview.html
+I agree with you as I think that Checkerboards with Light and Dark Colors have little to do with night or daylight, rather, with the fundamental issue of the multiple and the one Piet Mondrian has been dealing with throughout his entire life.
+Further details on this theme can be found, if you wish here.

 Going back for a moment to Pier and Ocean 4 (Fig. 3), I do not think, as you write in your catalog, that the square in the upper-central area of the composition evokes the sky, rather, I see in that square proportion the interpenetration between the spiritual (symbolized by the vertical pier) and the natural (the boundless horizontal extension of the sea).
-More on this at: http://www.pietmondrian.eu/english/individual-works/pier-and-ocean-5/pier-ocean-4-5.html
+More on this in this extract from the entire file dealing with the Pier and Ocean series of works:

 In the catalogue for the Mondrian exhibition at the Wiesbaden Museum you describe Composition with Large Red Plane, Yellow, Black, Gray and Blue (1921) and talk about a “module”.
 May I suggest that this module is in fact a square proportion?